 But why would you invest in its mutual funds?

-Schwab offers more than 100 mutual funds collectively boasting over $1 trillion in assets under management (AUM), and it’s not for nothing.
-Not only do Schwab funds feature below-industry-average annual expenses, but they also charge no load or transaction fees.
-Schwab also offers you products for whichever management style you prefer; it has numerous actively managed funds run by seasoned teams, but it’s also one of the largest providers of indexed mutual funds.
+Schwab’s 100-plus mutual funds have attracted more than $1 trillion in assets under management (AUM).
+That’s in large part because they feature not only below-industry-average annual expenses, but they also charge no load or transaction fees, and most have no initial investment minimum—you can start with as little or as much money as you can afford.
+Schwab also offers products for whichever management style you prefer; it has numerous actively managed funds run by seasoned teams, but it’s also one of the largest providers of indexed mutual funds.

 In short: Schwab’s retirement funds are among some of the best on the market, you have plenty to choose from, and they won’t leave your wallet in tatters.